mildsunrise/ptproxy/README.md

    In client mode, `READY` is by default deferred until the first connection attempt ends (successfully or not).
 This gives a reasonable opportunity for the tunnel to establish before starting dependent units.
 Because connection attempt time is mostly bounded by `max_idle_timeout` (see below), the unit will not stay in 'starting' state indefinitely.
 See the `wait_for_first_attempt` option.

  - Report server status.
 In server mode this amounts to whether the server has started or if it's stopping (waiting for outstanding connections to close).
 In client mode, ptproxy also reports the status of the tunnel (and in case it's down, the most recent failure reason).
+In case of a failure, the error is also reported as status before exit.

  - Sends keep-alive pings if watchdog functionality is enabled in the service manager.
 This is the recommended setup, so that the service gets restarted in the event of a deadlock, infinite loop or other silent failure.
 Please open a bug if that happens.